 Fee and what this includes: 127.00 and this includes everything you will need to take this workshop (we can even lend you a sewing machine if required), coffee/tea and a home made snack.

-14jun9:30 am- 1:00 pmDressmaking Isn't Rocket Science:a beginner dressmaking workshopTHIS IS A FOUR PART WORKSHOP WITH ADDITIONAL WORKSHOPS ON THE 21st and 28th, 10th and 5th of JULY AT THE SAME TIME9:30 am - 1:00 pm
+5sep9:30 am- 1:00 pmDressmaking Isn't Rocket Science: a beginner dressmaking workshopTHIS IS A FOUR PART WORKSHOP WITH ADDITIONAL WORKSHOPS ON THE 12th, 19th and 26th of September at the same time.9:30 am - 1:00 pm

 THE STUDIO BLOG

 Getting your crafting project published in a magazine (either in print or on-line) isn’t as difficult as it may seem.
 These magazines rely on people contributing to their content – the key it is to find the right magazine for your craft project, find the person to...read more

 Hello readers!
 I have just returned from my second speaking gig on behalf of Coats Crafts UK at the stunning Newbury Race Course (on a completely different aside - I drove there from Wantage in Oxfordshire and took the B4494 road to Newbury - absolutely...read more